Classic DOS Games

 Remember, you must mount WINGAMES as the C: drive, not WINGAMES\WINDOWS, otherwise Windows will not be able to find any of the program groups.

 Okay, so you logged back into Windows.
 Did Windows greet you with a musical welcome?
 No?
 That's because it doesn't know that you have a sound card!
-You'll have to go into the Control Panel and click on Drivers.
-Choose Add and select Sound Blaster from the list.
+You can add a Sound Blaster 1.5 by going into the Control Panel and selecting Drivers, but you probably won't have MIDI support if you do.
+To get complete audio support in Windows, including MIDI, you should install the Sound Blaster installer from the Drivers section.

 DOSBox running Windows 3.1